Utah MotoTrials Association (UMTA)

 The event ride scores of the Open riders will be tallied beneath the scores of the regular class riders.
 Open riders will receive last place event and annual club points in the riders declared class for the Open day’s ride score.

-12E.
-A UMTA rider accrues annual points in the class ridden during the current season.
-If the rider moves up or down a class during the current season, after 3 consecutive rides in the new class, all accrued points will move with the rider to the new class, along with points from all previous events ridden.
-All previous event points earned prior to the move will count as last place for those events in the new class.
+19 – A UMTA rider accrues annual points in the class ridden during the current season.
+If the rider moves up or down a class during the current season, after 3 consecutive rides in the new class, previously accrued points will move with the rider to the new class, but points earned prior to the move will be counted as last place for those events in the new class the rider has moved up or down to.

 In the event of a tie the points of the meets that the riders competed together in will be compared to determine which rider has the most club points, and that rider will be the winner.
 Further ties will be broken by totaling dabs for meets ridden together.